P-p-H-d/mlib/README.md

 The third argument of the macro is optional and is the oplist to use.
 See below for more information.

-You could replace LIST_DEF by ARRAY_DEF to change the kind of container (an array instead of a linked list) without changing the code below: the generated interface of a list or of an array is very similar.
+You could replace LIST_DEF by M_ARRAY_DEF to change the kind of container (an array instead of a linked list) without changing the code below: the generated interface of a list or of an array is very similar.